Okaihau Branch: Construction

 Due to the Great Depression construction of the line beyond Ōkaihau was abandoned in 1931.
 The Rangiahua section was essentially complete: the line wound downhill to the settlement and a station yard complete with platform was built, though the station building itself was not erected.
 Following a change in government in 1935, a 1936 review of the work beyond Ōkaihau was undertaken, and the decision was made not to extend the line to Kaitaia.
 The steep route to Rangiahua was not seen as being particularly useful and had been plagued by slips.
 The line was accordingly terminated in Okaihau, which was on the main State Highway north (SH1).
 During 1938 and World War II the abandoned trackage was salvaged, sometimes by bullock teams, for use elsewhere, especially the Dargaville Branch.

 Stations

-The following stations were on the Okaihau Branch, with the distance from Otiria in brackets.
+These stations were on the Okaihau Branch.
 The extension to Rangiahua is not included, as it never saw regular service.